(picture credit: http://bit.ly/WorldPhoto_AntoineRepesse)

 And I won’t even start on the harmful impact of these products on the environment.
 Because when we rinse the bathtub or the sink, they are all discharged in the water and they are toxic for aquatic animals and plants.

-But we are lucky, some people are checking everything for us, because not everyone has the knowledge or the time to check all these ingredients one by one: EWG, Made Safe and SafetyNest (this one is dedicated to pregnant women).
+But we are lucky, some people are checking everything for us, because not everyone has the knowledge or the time to check all these ingredients one by one: EWG and Made Safe.
 They are my to-go trusted sources.

 For example, EWG even has an app (Iphone and Android) with products ratings: scan the barcode "et voilà", you’ll know if this product is safe to use.
 Isn’t it awesome?!!